aditokmo/RoadBuddy/README.md

 # RoadBuddy

 **RoadBuddy** is a modern ride-sharing platform that connects drivers and passengers for efficient, affordable, and sustainable travel.
-Inspired by platforms like BlaBlaCar, RoadBuddy allows users to share rides for both short urban trips and long-distance journeys.
+Inspired by platforms like BlaBlaCar.

 ## What is RoadBuddy?